Site logo

 2. Detomidine.
 This is also a sedative used in horses.
 It has strong calming effects and is often used for minor surgical procedures, dental work, or pain management.

 3. Acepromazine.
-Acepromazine is a tranquilizer that helps reduce anxiety and aggression in horses.
+Acepromazine maleate is a tranquilizer that helps reduce anxiety and aggression in horses.
 It’s commonly used before transportation or other stressful situations.

 4. Romifidine.
 Romifidine is similar to detomidine and xylazine.
 It sedates horses for various procedures and helps keep them calm and still.